eppdyl/cathode-database/README.md

 Possibly:
-- SITAEL
+- SITAEL (missing dimensions)

     - HC1
     - HC3
     - HC20
     - HC60

-The original material (i.e. plots, digitizer, csv or tsv files) is in the folder original-material.
+The original material (i.e. plots, digitizer, csv files) is in the folder ''original-material''.
 Each subfolder has a title, and a README for the paper of origin.
 The name of the folder is author-publication-year.

 Multiple papers are merged to get the overall data for a single cathode.
+The merged data is stored under the folder institution/cathode/data.csv

+### Assembling the database
+The database is assembled with the scripts in the folder ''assemble_data''.
+It creates a portable .hdf5 that can be loaded straight into Pandas.